midnitecoder/minerDisplay/README.md

 # minerDisplay
-TaperMonkey script to display hashrates, power consumption and shares per minute
+Browser userscript to display Proof-of-Work mining hashrates, power consumption and shares per minute.

 In order to use this script you need to install TaperMonkey (https://www.tampermonkey.net/) so that you an run userscript.
 I would guess you could find/run other userscripts, but I've only used TaperMonkey thus far.